saglacio/saglac.io/README.md

 See yaml files in [`./data/`](./data/).

+- an event is added as a .yml file in `data/io-events`
+- authors are in `data/authors`
+- locations are in `data/locations`

 Make sure the **Authors** and **Locations** have the necessary models before creating a new event.

 ## Development